MSc in Physical Geography and Master of Advanced Studies in Sustainable Water Resources

-Research focus: Applied glacial hydrology and water resource management in alpine and mountainous regions
+Research focus: applied glacial hydrology and water resource management in alpine regions

 CV as submitted for the Green Talents award (2014):